Skip to Content

 Your vaginal wall and cervical glands are now much perfused with blood at 11 weeks, and this means, any slight trauma to these areas (the vagina and cervix) will cause you to bleed.

-Nevertheless, spotting, cramps and a mild or severe back pain is often the earliest signs you will experience during a miscarriage.
+Nevertheless, spotting and cramps, sometimes with mild or severe back pain, are often the earliest signs you will experience during a miscarriage.

 Therefore, it’s important, irrespective of the reason you are spotting, to tell your doctor quickly of any blood on your vaginal mucus.